alou4agithub/TicTacToe/README.md

 - Backend validates the move, makes it's own move and updates the game state.
   The updated game state is returned in the PUT response.

-- And so on.
-The game is over once the computer or the player gets 3 noughts or crosses, horizontally, vertically or diagonally or there are no moves to be made.
+- The game is over once the computer or the player gets 3 noughts or crosses, horizontally, vertically or diagonally or there are no moves to be made.